- 2. Creating the Standby Database - Control Center (GUI)

 If the Primary database has a mix of OMF and non-OMF data files then ensure that the below parameters are properly configured before create the standby database in the Manage Oracle Parameters section.

-When creating the standby database in ODA KVM environment you need to manually change the following parameters:
+When creating the standby database in either ODA Bare Metal or ODA KVM environment you need to manually change the following parameters: